 ls -al command to list the contents of the

-If you arrange the windows to be side by side, your output should resemble the following screenshot:
+Your output should resemble the following screenshot:

 Open another terminal session and run the